 "Art has a way of confronting us, of reminding us, of engaging us, in what it means to be human, and what it means to be human is to be flawed, is to be contradictory, is to be often weak, and yet despite all of these what we would consider drawbacks, that we’re also quite beautiful."

-After having graduated from Columbia College Chicago in 2013 José spent time traveling and working on freelance jobs, he is now focused on developing short and feature films along with photography projects.
-He reaches back and borrows from his immigrant ancestors, paying homage to his Mexican and Guatemalan roots by sharing the Latino- American experience with South side Chicago style.
+After having graduated from Columbia College Chicago in 2013 José spent time traveling and working as a teaching artist along with finishing a fellowship with The Chicago Reporter focused on video and photography.
+He reaches back and borrows from his immigrant ancestors, paying homage to his Mexican and Guatemalan roots by sharing the Latino-American experience with South side Chicago style.